Phantasm: Ravager (Movie Review)

 Still from Phantasm: Ravager

 There is a hyper, dream-like disjointedness to the plot, yet there is still a cohesiveness in this world.
 Also, there is a feeling of sadness that surrounds the story, and not just because Scrimm passed away prior to the film’s release.
 Since Phantasm: Ravager has a dream-like feel, it clips due to Hartman’s editing, clocking in at 85 minutes, making it the shortest Phantasm film.
-A matter of 5-10 minutes difference from previous chapters in the series, sometimes those moments can be vital, and in order to catch all Phantasm: Ravager has to offer, fans really need to bring their full attention.
+A matter of 5-10 minutes difference from previous chapters in the series, sometimes those moments can be vital, and in order to catch all Phantasm: Ravager has to offer, fans need to bring their full attention.
 Complemented by bringing original key cast members together one last time, they are older, but in good form.
-That said, each actor, including Bill Thornbury returning to reprise the role of Jody Pearson, slip back into their characters like a favorite blanket, which helps the dream-like format not be jarring.
+That said, each actor, including Bill Thornbury returning to reprise the role of Jody Pearson, slips back into their characters like a favorite blanket, which helps the dream-like format not be jarring.

 According to Coscarelli, Phantasm: Ravager was shot in the South California area in 2012 and 2013.
-Even then, the color palette is hyper-rich no matter the dimension with the perceived real-world the correct textures, just richer, and the alternate world full of various blood red hues.
-The film’s final sequence, just before the first set credits role, has a legit real world palette.
+Even then, the color palette is hyper-rich no matter the dimension with the perceived real-world the correct textures, just richer, and the alternate world full of various blood-red hues.
+The film’s final sequence, just before the first set credits role, has a legit real-world palette.
 That said, all dimensions are vast with wide shots while keeping the feel claustrophobic tight.
-The computer graphics done are not the best, still, in the dream worlds, it works in its glitchiness.
+The computer graphics are not the best, still, in the dream worlds, it works in its glitchiness.
 Because of this, there is a cartoon-like equality to the spheres, even as they bear down on their victim.
 Then, it is pure horror as they do their business, especially with Chris Stone’s music score in the backdrop adding to the mood.

 phantasmravagerreggie_large